tglanz/bsc/deep-compression/chapters/0040-quantization.md

 Where $b \in \mathbb{R}$ is known as the **bit range** and it determines the size of the domain.

+## Calibration

 The process of determining the clipping range is a big part of quantization and it is known as **calibration**.

-When we calibrate the clipping range to be symmetric around 0, i.e. $\alpha = -\beta$, we say that the quantization is **symmetric** - non symmetric quantizations are known as **asymmetric**.
+When we calibrate the clipping range to be symmetric around 0, i.e. $\alpha = -\beta$, we say that the quantization is **symmetric** - non-symmetric quantizations are known as **asymmetric**.
 Symmetric quantizations allow us to choose $z = 0$, sparing computations at the cost of the clipping range being much wider than the input domain.
 Therefore, asymmetric quantizations, which have a potentially tight clipping range on the input domain, are mostly used on imbalanced operations such as ReLU (which is non-negative by definition).

 Given an input domain $[x_{min}, x_{max}]$ we can calibrate the clipping range in multiple ways.